hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 > :question: Is a `revote` function needed instead of calling `unvote + vote`.

-It's can be costly to call a public-function.
-To keep the fees low, we could make a single function that would combine `unvote` and `vote`.
+It's can be costly to call public-functions.
+To keep efficient gas fees, a single function that combines `unvote` and `vote` will be more efficient.
 The following function would get the job done:

 ```clarity
 (define-public (unvoteAndVote (orange uint) (beige uint) (sky uint) (lime uint))